Breaking New Ground: Alberta’s First Women Geoscientists

 Dr. Helen Belyea, OC, P.Geol.—Exceptional in Many Ways

-Female geologists with the Geological Survey of Canada were barred from field work until 1970.
+Women geologists with the Geological Survey of Canada were barred from field work until 1970.
 But Helen Belyea, OC, P.Geol., PhD, is a notable exception.

 She became the first woman employed by the survey to work in the field alongside men, gathering samples, studying rocks, and mapping the Earth’s surface and sub-surface, “from the tops of mountains to the bottoms of oil wells.”